saurabmish/saurabmish/README.md

 The repositories that I'm working on the most are:
 1. [Reddit Backend][1]

+    + I'm [revisiting the group project][4] for a course I was enrolled in, during Spring 2020.
+    + See whats new [here][1].

 2. [Microblog][2]

+    + Full-stack web application using Python's Django microservices.

 3. [Car Inventory][3]

-+ In the Reddit Backend project, I'm [revisiting the group project][3] for a course I was enrolled in, during Spring 2020.
-See whats new [here][2].

-+ In the Microblog project, I'm implementing a full-stack application using Python's Django microservices.

-+ The Car Inventory project consists of API development using Java's Spring microservices with TDD approach.
-This is the right project to get started with test-driven development because Java is enterprise-y!
+    + API development using Java's Spring microservices with TDD approach.
+    + This is the right project to get started with test-driven development because Java is enterprise-y!

 You can also find me on: